TRECVID 2003 Keyframes & Transcripts

 |Author(s):||Georges Quenot, Paul Over, Kevin Walker|

 LDC User Agreement for Non-Members

 |Citation:||Quenot, Georges, Paul Over, and Kevin Walker.
 TRECVID 2003 Keyframes & Transcripts LDC2007V02.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2007.|

-TRECVID is a laboratory-style evaluation that attempts to model real world situations or significant component tasks involved in such situations.
+TRECVID was a laboratory-style evaluation that attempted to model real world situations or significant component tasks involved in such situations.
 In 2003 there were four main tasks with associated tests:

 - shot boundary determination

 For a detailed description of the TRECVID Evaluation Tasks, please refer to the NIST TRECVID 2003 Evaluation Description.

 The source data is English language broadcast programming collected by the Linguistic Data Consortium in 1998 from ABC ("World News Tonight") and CNN ("CNN Headline News").